-- RNA should be in a maximum volume of 10.5 μl. - This protocol has been optimized for one-step RT-PCR synthesis starting from 10 pg of high-integrity total RNA (RIN ≥8).
+- RNA should be in a maximum volume of 10.5 μl. - This protocol has been optimized for one-step RT-PCR synthesis starting from 10 pg of total RNA.
 However, if your RNA sample is not limiting, we recommend that you start with more total RNA (up to 1 ng).
 Purified total RNA should be in nuclease-free water and free of contamination. - The sequence complexity and the average length of the cDNA generated during the one-step RT-PCR are dependent on the quality of the starting RNA material.
 Due to the limited sample size, most traditional RNA isolation methods may not be applicable.
-Several commercially available products enable purification of total RNA preparations from extremely small samples (e.g., we offer the NucleoSpin RNA XS kit (Cat.
-No. 740902.10) for purification of RNA from ≥100 cells).
+Several commercially available products enable purification of total RNA preparations from extremely small samples [e.g., we offer the NucleoSpin RNA XS kit (Cat.
+No. 740902.10) for purification of RNA from ≥100 cells].
 When choosing a purification method or kit, ensure that it is appropriate for your sample amount.
-Input RNA should be free from poly(A) carrier RNA and/or other co-precipitants that interfere with oligo(dT)-primed cDNA synthesis. - After RNA extraction, if your sample size is not limiting, we recommend evaluating total RNA quality using the Agilent RNA 6000 Pico Kit (Cat.
+Input RNA should be free from poly(A) carrier RNA that interferes with oligo(dT)-primed cDNA synthesis. - After RNA extraction, if your sample size is not limiting, we recommend evaluating total RNA quality using the Agilent RNA 6000 Pico Kit (Cat.
 No. 5067-1513).
 Refer to the manufacturer's instructions for information on how to use the Agilent RNA 6000 Pico Kit. - Because the initiation of reverse transcription relies on oligo(dT) priming to polyadenylated RNA, this kit is not suitable for degraded RNA samples such as RNA extracted from FFPE or body fluids.